- The item-list ul

 HTML collections

-aren’t stored as arrays but as HTML collections.
+Frequently when working with the DOM groups of elements, such as children aren’t stored as arrays but as HTML collections.
 These are array-like but have some differences.
-You cannot for instance use array methods like forEach
+You cannot for instance use array methods like forEach on HTML collections.
+But you can iterate through the group instead using a for..of loop.

-loops get all properties some of which won’t be needed.
+NB.
+Use for..of rather than for..in loops to iterate over collections.
+The for..in loops get all properties some of which won’t be needed.

-These collections can also be made into arrays using Array.from()
+These collections can also be made into arrays using Array.from().

-turns a collection of the list items into an array then uses the forEach
+turns a collection of the list items into an array then uses the forEach array method to iterate through and return the textContent of each item in an alert().

 let itemCollection = itemList.children;